Paul Zenon, the original Fun Loving Criminal (other aliases include ‘King Con’ and ‘The Sultan of Swindle’!) is the UK’s leading comedy magician.

-In the early Nineties, Paul presented four series for the BBC (Tricky Business and Tricks ‘n’ Tracks), produced and presented Magic You Can Do, a teach-yourself retail release video tape, and was the creator and Associate Producer of Crazy Cottage, a children’s television game-show which reached number one in the ratings in each of its three series on the ITV network.
+In the early Nineties, Paul Zenon presented four series for the BBC (Tricky Business and Tricks ‘n’ Tracks), produced and presented Magic You Can Do, a teach-yourself retail release video, and was the creator and Associate Producer of Crazy Cottage, a children’s television game-show which reached number one in the ratings in each of its three series on the ITV network.

 In recent years, Paul’s shows have had sell-out runs at the Edinburgh, Brighton, Adelaide and Melbourne festivals, where he has also been a regular in the celebrated burlesque show La Clique at the Famous Spiegeltent.

-Paul Zenon is possibly the UK’s busiest corporate entertainer and presenter.
-His client list is a Who’s Who of Blue Chip companies and he has twenty years experience in performing after-dinner cabaret and hosting awards ceremonies and numerous other events for audiences ranging in size from a dozen to thousands at top venues all over the world.
+As a corporate entertainer, Paul has over twenty years experience in performing after-dinner cabaret and hosting awards ceremonies and numerous other events for audiences ranging in size from a dozen to thousands at top venues all over the world.

 The magic is contemporary, amazing and funny, and his style is cheeky and irreverent but never offensive.
 The comedy is fresh, personalised and often improvised; adaptability being one of Paul’s major strengths.